 In 2012, however, the British Government abolished milk quotas, thereby allowing dairy companies to produce as much milk as they wanted.
 With the milk market shrinking, Yew Tree Dairy’s winning idea was to invest in milk processing equipment to exploit the expected surplus milk to produce powdered milk and semi-concentrated milk.

-CFT Group was certainly the ideal partner to deal with this particular requirement.
+After few meetings, CFT Group came to be the ideal partner to deal with this particular requirement.

-We studied the plan to extend the Yew Tree Dairy factory over three stages, to allow for a gradual and continuous development from the beginning of the process until the achievement of complete efficiency and flexibility: from traditional milk and milk products to a flexible facility for the production of powdered milk and semi-concentrated milk with premium milk processing technologies.
+We studied the plan to extend the Yew Tree Dairy milk processing plant over three stages, to allow for a gradual and continuous development from the beginning of the process until the achievement of complete efficiency and flexibility: from traditional milk and milk products to a flexible facility for the production of powdered milk and semi-concentrated milk with CFT premium milk processing technologies.

 First of all, we recommended that Yew Tree Dairy use one of our best-known machines, one that has been installed by food and liquid food processors all over the world.
 The Apollo falling film evaporator is renowned for its excellent reliability and sensitivity in the treatment of products and is one of the best solutions in CFT Group’s Food & Liquid Food Processing range.
 Its extraordinary level of energy saving has never been achieved by other applications: Mechanical Vapour Recompression (MVR) technology uses a centrifugal fan driven by an electric motor or steam turbine to compress the vapour of the separation chamber, thereby increasing their enthalpy and allowing them to be used as a heating medium in the exchanger.